mcnairsa/100-days-of-code/log.md

 I think I've lost track of the days, I'll get it back another time.
 Did practice session.
 Did pay forward.
-Don't have the energey for anything else.
+Don't have the energy for anything else.

 **Thoughts:**
-Be so glad when this lurgey has shifted
+Be so glad when this lurgy has shifted

 **Pay Forward:**